praF02/anevicon/README.md

 To make code easy to read for any contributor, there is a great tool called [rustfmt](https://github.com/rust-lang/rustfmt) by the original Rust team, which formats a whole project just in one command (`cargo fmt`).
 Please type this command before pushing any changes to this repository.

+## Semantic versioning
+This project explicitly follows the [SemVer](https://semver.org/) specification to discredit dependency hell and other unpleasant things which are simply unavailable without this specification, so you can rely on the versions numbered in the appropriate order.

 ## Cautions
  - The goal of Anevicon is to produce the maximum possible (for the attacking system) load on the specified target address.
 Thereby, this **DOES NOT MEAN** that Anevicon will break **ABSOLUTELY ANY SERVER** while running on your computer.